 Corner of E. Whittington and S. Elm streets

 Hours of Operation:

 Open daily, 8 am until sunset

 - Greensboro Police patrols provided

 - Regulations for monuments and plantings

 What's Happening at Union Cemetery:

-- Union Cemetery is Greensboro's oldest African American cemetery.
-It was founded in the 1880s by the congregations of St. James Presbyterian Church, St. Matthews Methodist Church and Providence Baptist Church for the burial of black citizens in Greensboro.
-In 1993, the cemetery was placed on the National Register of Historic Places by the United States Department of the Interior.
-Although burials have not taken place in the cemetery since the early 1900s, it remains the final resting place of many Greensboro residents and an important historic site.
+Union Cemetery was founded in the 1880s by the congregations of St. James Presbyterian Church, St. Matthews Methodist Church and Providence Baptist Church for the burial of African American residents in Greensboro.
+A number of years after the final burials, the City took over the maintenance of the cemetery and in 1993, Union was placed on the National Resgister of Historic Places by the United States Department of the Interior.
+Although closed for burials since the early 1900s, it remains the final resting place for many Greensboro residents and is an important historic site.